 The technology relies on GPS, cellular data, Wi-Fi, or RFID to detect device location.
 Modern smartphones have this capability built-in, which is why geo-fencing has become a cornerstone of mobile marketing strategy.

 When users opt into location services (through your app or advertising networks), their devices continuously report location data.
 The geo-fence software monitors for devices crossing the boundary.
+This happens in real time — the moment someone walks, drives, or bikes into your geo-fence, the system detects it.

 When a device enters (or exits) the geo-fence, the system executes a pre-programmed response: